 Types of illicit discharge:

-To protect the water quality of our streams, creeks and public health, please report all illicit discharges by using this form or by calling Public Works Maintenance at 408-776-7333 (Monday - Thursday from 6:30 a.m. - 4:30 p.m. and Friday from 6:30 a.m. - 3:00 p.m.).
+Reporting Illicit Discharges To protect the water quality of our streams, creeks and public health, please report all illicit discharges by visiting the SeeClickFix website, downloading the SeeClickFix app on your smart phone, or by calling Public Works Maintenance at 408-776-7333 (Monday - Thursday from 6:30 a.m. - 4:30 p.m. and Friday from 6:30 a.m. - 3:00 p.m.).
 During after hours, please leave a message with your name and phone number, where you can be reached, and a detail message regarding the illicit discharge.

 However, during after hours, if you believe the matter is an urgent water quality concern which should be addressed immediately, call 911 first (and then leave a message with the Engineering Division).